berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 # Rank Ordered Feature Work

+* Eric:  Evaluate what is missing to support edit functionality for screens supplied by MarkBo and propose new general purpose features or help adjust prioritize features from below.
+* Update stylesheets to reflect those provided by MarkBo at least for the dental samples.
+* Implement screens inspired by MarkBo supplied screens including sample data.
+This will require form chaining with backout and Top of page tabs also needs validation of all forms across multiple forms in stack.
+Also requires ability to expand a row in table with edit fields that can colllapse kind of like I did the general group but takes less space when collapsed I think we should avoid form chaining when table expansion will work.
+Will need file upload functionality and implementation of paging client side for fee tables but I suspect the fee tables are small enough to render them all client side if we implement non-edit tables where the rows expand to all in-table edit rather than rendering entire row as editable.
+* Implement basic support for OIDC to allow real data access.
+This only needs  to run once a OIDC session has been established they can use login from other screens provided it is in the same domain.
+Otherwise will need login screens.
+*
 * Validation error messages in table are displaying on wrong row.
 Probably need to add row ndx to id of status widget.
 * Implement TAB bar widget which is very similar to top menu bar except is supports a change of visualization for the TAB that is currently open.
   * Ability to defer rendering inactive TABS until the tab is displayed.
 Since content on one tab could change based on actions in another tab then